-The BCT is a Housing Association which was established in July 2012 following the successful ballot of Byker residents, proposing the transfer of the estate from Newcastle City Council to an independent body in order to:
+Byker Community Trust (BCT) is a Housing Association which was established in July 2012 following the successful ballot of Byker residents, proposing the transfer of the Estate from Newcastle City Council to an independent body in order to:

-- Secure much needed investment to upgrade and modernise the estate;
+- Secure the much needed investment to upgrade the Estate;

-- Involve residents in greater direction of services provided on the estate;
+- Involve residents in greater direction of services on the Estate;

-- Ensure that service reviews lead to improvements in the delivery to residents.
+- Ensure service reviews led to improvements in the delivery to tenants.

 How BCT is run

-- Five tenants elected by tenant shareholders/members of the BCT;
+- Five tenants elected at the AGM by tenant shareholders/members of the Trust;

-- Five independent members appointed by the BCT Board;
+- Five independent members appointed by the Board and approved at the AGM;

 - Two Council nominees appointed by Newcastle City Council.

-The Board meets eight times a year and the first part of each meeting is in open session where anyone is able to observe.
-Commercially sensitive and other confidential business is conducted in a private session.
+The Board meets eight times a year and the first part of each meeting is in open session where anyone is welcome to observe.
+Commercially sensitive and other confidential business is conducted in private session.
 Papers for the public part of the meeting are published on the BCT website in advance.
 The AGM takes place in September each year and is open to shareholders who participate and others who can observe the proceedings.

 For more information, please see our Byker Community Trust at a Glance brief